ten-protocol/go-ten/tools/azuredeployer/networkdeployer/README.md

   * `email_recipient` will be the email used for notifications
 * Create the VM using the `main` method in `network_deployer.go`
 * SSH into the VM using the `obscuro` user (e.g. `ssh obscuro@XX.XX.XXX.XXX`)

-Immediately upon creation, the VM will be running two Obscuro hosts, two Obscuro enclaves, and two Geth nodes on a new Ethereum network.
+* Start the components (two Obscuro hosts, two Obscuro enclaves, and two Geth nodes) by running `sh obscuro-playground/tools/azuredeployer/networkdeployer/run.sh`
+  * After running the script, if you run `ps`, you should see two `geth-v1.10.17` processes, two `enclave` processes, and two `host` processes

+## Usage

+* Each component type will produce logs:
+  * The host logs are found under `~/host_logs.txt`
+  * The enclave logs are found under `~/enclave_logs.txt`
+  * The Geth network logs are found under `~/obscuro-playground/integration/.build/geth/<run-id>/node_logs.txt`

+* The first Obscuro host can be connected to remotely on port `13000`
+  * This repo contains a tool under `tools/obscuroclient/` that can be used to connect remotely to the running Obscuro host and retrieve the current block head height